 With the lever of empathy, Design Thinking will allow you to adapt to the way in which your customers use or not your products and services in the face of a period of crisis.
 If they can't buy your products anymore, how do you come up with a different approach to keep them loyal to you?

 Finally, test, iterate and rethink your business model in a resilient way and don't forget to deliver!

 The projects where design thinking is used are often long.
 In the current situation, it is interesting to reduce these thinking times as much as possible in order to iterate and prototype in a very agile and rapid way.
-For it, the implementation of a 5-day design sprint is a great solution.
+For that, the implementation of a 5-day design sprint is a great solution.